 49. People who sent a message to your Instagram profile

 50. People who saved any post or ad

 It’s an old school feature, but many marketers still run Facebook Events.
-I’m not talking about the pixel events this time, but the posts on Facebook that alert people of an upcoming party or other activity.
+I’m not talking about the Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization. this time, but the posts on Facebook that alert people of an upcoming party or other activity.

 Thanks to this Engagement Custom Audience, you can create audiences of people based on their specific activity with any event or specific events.

 53. People who responded Interested

 It may be cheating a little bit to include Lookalike Audiences because these aren’t people who are connected to your business in any way, but this is — at least loosely — part of the Custom Audience family.

 Lookalike Audiences allow you to target those who are similar to people who are already connected to or interacting with you.
 Facebook does this by looking at a source audience (your Facebook Page or a Custom Audience), finding the similarities among those people, and finding a larger group of people who are similar to them.

 This is particularly useful when your source audiences are small and you need to start somewhere.

 I’ll cover these audiences in much more detail in my Advanced Custom Audience Targeting Training Program, but this is a good list to get you started.